elastic/kibana/STYLEGUIDE.md

 We are gradually moving the Kibana code base over to Prettier.
 All TypeScript code and some JavaScript code (check `.eslintrc.js`) is using Prettier to format code.
 You can run `node script/eslint --fix` to fix linting issues and apply Prettier formatting.
-We recommend you're enabling running ESLint via your IDE.
+We recommend you to enable running ESLint via your IDE.

-Whenever possible we are trying to use Prettier and linting for setting style guides.
+Whenever possible we are trying to use Prettier and linting over written style guide rules.
 Consider every linting rule and every Prettier rule to be also part of our style guide and disable them only in exceptional cases and ideally leave a comment why they are disabled at that specific place.